-The Google Pixel 2 is here to prove that two cameras aren’t always better than one on a phone, especially if you favor photo quality over today’s trendy all-screen designs.
+The Google Pixel 2 is here to prove that two rear cameras aren’t always better than one on a phone, especially if you favor photo quality over the latest all-screen designs.
+We have the picture proof below.

 What’s more, this year's upgrade is faster, water-resistant and adds a new way to call up the Google Assistant: simply squeeze the phone’s sides to launch your new AI buddy.
 It sounds like a gimmick, but it’s easier than accidentally hitting another (Bixby) button.